pyrologic/pyrologjs/README.md

 ## Installation

-Use your preferred package manager and install **pyorologjs** as dependency of your project.
+Use your preferred package manager and install **pyrologjs** as dependency of your project.

 npm example:
 ```